Jeunese/jeunese.github.io/docs/style-guide.md

 -  Only use ``"`` when you're adding a technical command or to represent inches, for example, 10"x10".
 -  Only use ``x`` when you're adding a technical command; don't use the letter ``x`` to indicate a multiplication sign.
 -  Use an en dash (``-``) to indicate a minus sign or a hyphen.

--  Use "percent" with a number (for example, 5 percent) and "percentage" without a number.
+Use "percent" with a number for specifying a quantity (for example, 5 percent) and "percentage" without a number.
-	- Spell out the word "percent" (instead of using the `%` symbol), unless it's in a heading or table.
+- Spell out the word "percent" (instead of using the `%` symbol), unless it's in a heading, chart, or table, the content is data-intensive, you need to save space, or it's being used as a technical symbol.
-	- Always use a number with "percent" unless the number is the first word in a sentence.
-	- Use a space between the number and the word "percent".
+- Use a space between the written number and the word "percent".
+- Don't use spaced between a number written as a figure and the `%` symbol, for example, "5%".
 -  Use "percent" without a number in column headings.
-	-  Use the the `%` symbol in UI charts, and table cells, or as a technical symbol.
+-  For a sequence, add the `%` symbol after both numbers and use the same number of decimal places, for example “5.25% to 7.50%”.
+- Describe the difference in percentages as percentage points.
+For example, if you have two percentage numbers, 2% and 4%, the percentage point difference is 2 pp whereas the percentage difference is 100%.

-### Numbers
+### Numbers and measurements

--  In the main body of text:
-    -  Spell out numbers from zero through to nine.
+Spell out numbers from zero through to nine in the main body of text unless:
+- The number is a measurement, for example, 8 px.
+- The number is technical or precise, for example, 0.75.
+- It’s a number that the user is directed to enter, for example, “Enter the number 5”.
+- The number is part of date, for example, May 9.
+- The number crosses a boundary, for example, 5 to 10 minutes.

+Use figures:
-    -  Use figures for 10 and above.
+-  For 10 and above.
--  Use figures for numbers in headlines.
+-  For numbers in headlines.
--  Use figures before million, billion, and trillion (for example, 1 million).
+-  Before million, billion, and trillion (for example, 1 million).
--  Use figures for specific dates, time, and measurements (for example, 5 minutes), unless that number is at the beginning of a sentence.
+-  For specific dates, time, and measurements (for example, 5 minutes), unless that number is at the beginning of a sentence.

+Use abbreviations for units of measure, except time unless space is limited.
+If using abbreviations:
+- Keep in mind that abbreviations are always singular.
+- Don’t use hyphens between numerals and the abbreviation or symbol.

+Insert a space between the number and the unit of measure, unless:
+- Using the % symbol.
+- Reporting a temperature.
+- Referring to positive or negative numbers.

+Other guidelines:
+- Avoid using hyphens for a range of numbers.
+Use “to” instead.
+- Use “0” where there is no digit before a decimal point, for example, 0.6.
+- Don’t abbreviate the word “number” to “#”.
+- Use a comma for large numbers, except when referring to pixels, page numbers, or years.

 ### Dashes and hyphens